SalomePlatform/yacs/doc/etapes.rst

 3. Attributes keep the “object memory” between 2 successive calls to object services (internal state, for example fortran77 common or C/C++ global variables [#f1]_).

 .. index::
-   single: service; de l'objet interne
+   single: service; internal object
-   single: etat interne
+   single: internal state

 The first part of the work, a design step, consists of defining the services and the internal state of this object.
 In particular: